How To Grow And Care For Perennial Geranium

 Perennial Geranium Care

-Perennial geranium is a hardy plant that does well in most garden settings because it thrives in all kinds of soil from sand to clay and needs little care once established, says Wallace.
+Perennial geranium is a hardy plant that does well in most garden settings because it thrives in all kinds of soil from sand to clay and needs little care once established.
+Plant in a location that receives up to six hours of sunlight a day, and provide afternoon shade if you live in a warmer climate.
+Once established, these only require water during drought conditions.
 Deadheading is not required, though a quick shearing can rejuvenate leggy growth after blooming.

 Light

-Give perennial geranium at least four hours of direct sunlight.
+Give perennial geranium at least four to six hours of direct sunlight.
 Afternoon shade is okay in hot regions.
 It tolerates dappled shade, too, but may produce fewer flowers.

 Soil

-Perennial geranium grows well in all types of soil, including sand and clay.
-When planting in clay, it may help it establish faster if you work some organic compost into the area, says Wallace.
+Perennial geranium grows well in all soil types, including sand and clay.
+When planting in clay, it may help it establish faster if you work some organic compost into the area.
 It’s not necessary, but you can broadcast spread a granular fertilizer in the spring as well.

 Water